KonkimallaChandraPrakash/spcup_2016/README.md

 5) Then run "textFile_to_audioFile.m" to get the corresponding ".wav" files

+# Points to remember
+	Right end to plug point
+	Other end to laptop or any arduino data collecting device Circuit is to convert 9 Volt supply to 5 Volt supply Arduino Uno(or higher) or should be able to send serially at 1khz or higher

 # Example ".wav" files
 You can find example ".wav" files in "Our Recordings" folder
   ## Recording times:-